Pinterest Hidden Image

 Ingredient Notes

-• Vegan butter.
-Make sure you use vegan block butter (stick butter) and not margarine from a tub.
+• Vegan Butter: Make sure you use vegan block butter (stick butter), not margarine from a tub.
 These products have completely different levels of water content and cannot be used interchangeably.

-• Cornstarch.
-This helps keep the cookies tender and binds together the dry and wet ingredients.
+• Cornstarch: Helps keep the cookies tender and binds the dry and wet ingredients.
 This is often used as an egg substitute in vegan cookie recipes.

-• Vanilla bean paste and almond extract add wonderful flavor to these vegan sugar cookies.
-You can opt to leave out the almond extract to make them nut-free, but I wouldn't skip the vanilla!
+• Vanilla Bean Paste and almond extract add wonderful flavor to these vegan sugar cookies.
+You can sub in vanilla extract if needed.

 Pin

-1. Cream together the butter and sugar in a large mixing bowl with an electric whisk or in a stand mixer until light and airy.
+Step 1: Cream the butter and sugar in a large mixing bowl with a hand mixer or stand mixer until light and airy.

-3. Mix in the dry ingredients (flour, cornstarch, baking soda, and salt)
+Step 3: Mix in the dry ingredients (flour, cornstarch, baking soda, and salt).

-4. Wrap the dough in plastic wrap, flatten it into a disc and refrigerate for a minimum of 2 hours (overnight works great).
+Step 4: Wrap the dough in plastic wrap, flatten it into a disc, and freeze for 2 hours (refrigerating overnight works great too).

-3. Arrange the sugar cookies on lined baking sheets and bake in a preheated oven until lightly golden on the edges.
+Step 7: Arrange the sugar cookies on a baking tray lined with parchment paper and bake in a preheated oven until lightly golden on the edges.

-christmas tree sugar cookies on a baking sheet.Pin
+christmas tree cut out cookies on a marble surface before icing.Pin

 How to Ice Christmas Cookies

-First, draw an outline of royal icing on the cookie, this icing should be thick enough so that it doesn't run down the sides of the cookie.
+2. Draw an outline on the outer edge of the cookie, this icing should be thick enough so that it doesn't run down the sides of the cookie.

 decorating a christmas tree cookies with green royal icing.Pin